 To gain a better understanding of how to help each learner, it is important that teachers assess their English abilities.
 Doing diagnostic testing at the start of a course or a new school term allows teachers to better plan their syllabus to address their students’ needs more effectively.

 There are several types of tests that are used diagnostically.
 Placement tests are meant to help schools accurately place students in the same class with other students of similar abilities.
 Some institutions have their own ready-made placement tests.
-Free online placement tests, such as this placement test are available for students using the Open Mind course by Macmillan Education.
+Free online placement tests, such as are available for students using the Open Mind course by Macmillan Education.
 These placement tests help teachers diagnose the grammar and vocabulary levels of their students.
-The benefit of linking a placement test to a specific course like Open Mind is that the results are mapped to specific learning outcomes of the lessons in their coursebooks”.
+The benefit of linking a placement test to a specific course like is that the results are mapped to specific learning outcomes of the lessons in their coursebooks”.
 While discrete item tests such as these, with rubrics like ‘Fill in the gap with correct preposition/tense/collocation’, may be able to reveal the student’s knowledge of a specific area of grammar or vocabulary, they aren’t able to assess the student’s ability to combine these isolated pieces of language and use the language to communicate in different contexts.

 In order to truly understand the student’s ability to use the language, teachers need to incorporate integrative testing by using activities that require students to draw on different language abilities, e.g., their ability to signpost, their awareness of context, and their use of communicative strategies to negotiate meaning, in addition to their understanding of syntax, grammar and lexis.